JasperHof/JasperHof.github.io/_docs/recommendations.md

 ## Analysing small sample sizes

 Although LDAK-KVIK is primarily tested on data sets of size > 50,000, it can validly be applied to smaller data sets.
 It should be noted that when analysing smaller data sets, there is likely a smaller benefit from using mixed-model association analysis, as it is harder to construct accurate LOCO PRS in Step 1 (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
-For binary traits, it is still useful to use the [saddlepoint approximation](docs/assoc/spa) to overcome inflation due to case:control imbalance.
+For binary traits, it is still useful to apply the saddlepoint approximation to overcome inflation due to case:control imbalance.

 It is possible to run classical linear regression using the command lines: